MehbubRashid/vscode-one-click-mysql-export/README.md

 Define your MySQL server configuration in that JSON file.
 ![JSON configuration file](images/jsonfile.jpg)

+When you want to export, Click on `Export MySQL` from status bar or open command palette, type `Export MySQL` and hit enter.

 ### Configuration Options

 - `exporter` - Which exporter to use. values can be (`mysqldump` or `mysqldump-npm`).
 Default is `mysqldump-npm`.